solana-foundation/developer-content/docs/advanced/actions.md

   error?: ActionError;
 }
 ```

+- `type` - The type of action being given to the user.
+Defaults to `action`.
+The
+  initial `ActionGetResponse` is required to have a type of `action`.

+  - `action` - Standard action that will allow the user to interact with any of
+    the `LinkedActions`
+  - `completed` - Used to declare the "completed" state within action chaining.

 - `icon` - The value must be an absolute HTTP or HTTPS URL of an icon image.
 The
   file must be an SVG, PNG, or WebP image, or the client/wallet must reject it